fmaussion/fmaussion.github.io/team/index.md

 **Albrecht, P.** (ACINN)
 : Thesis: *Past climate change in the Rio Santa Basin, Peruvian Andes*

-**Hartmann, M.** (ACINN)
-: Thesis: *Sources of air masses and moisture during wet and dry spells in the Rio Santa basin, Peruvian Andes*

 **Oberrauch, M.** (ACINN)
 : Thesis: *Testing the importance of explicit glacier dynamics for future glacier evolution in the Alps*